spatialthoughts/qgis-tutorials/source/docs/3/isometric_buildings.rst

 .. image:: /static/3/isometric_buildings/images/data6.png
   :align: center

-7. The selected buildings will be reprojected and saved to a new geopackage file.
+7. The selected buildings will be reprojected and saved to a new GeoPackage file.

 .. image:: /static/3/isometric_buildings/images/data7.png
   :align: center

-For convenience, you may directly download a copy of the downtown toronto buildings from below:
+For convenience, you may directly download a copy of the downtown Toronto buildings from below:

 `osm_buildings.gpkg <https://www.qgistutorials.com/downloads/osm_buildings.gpkg>`_